SJ23 Tech Tip F22, (Updated 2019-02-13) Bob Schimmel

 The loose end of the jack lines is secured to a cleat mounted on the front of the mast.
 Position the height of this cleat above the clew of the jib so the sheet can't snag on it.
 While this snag occurs more often in light air tacking, is it ever a nuisance when sailing in close to other boats.
 A snag happens less often in anything more than a moderate wind.

 New lazy jacks in place and ooooh does the sail drop nicely to stay on the boom.
-At right the jack halyards through the blocks at mid spreader.
+At right the lazy jack halyards through the blocks at mid spreader.

 CONSIDERATIONS